This post contains affiliate links for your convenience. View our full disclosure policy here.

 Looking for a fun, spring-themed activity for your math centers or small groups?
 These free Spring Flower Math Mats for practicing addition and subtraction are simple and super effective.
 They’re the perfect activity for adding some fresh, seasonal fun into your math lessons this spring!

 *Pair with our Spring Centers and Activities for Pre-K & Kindergarten!

 Spring Flower Math Mats

 Spring is in the air!
-Flowers will soon be sprouting and children will be giddy looking forward to the warmer temperatures and outdoor fun they will soon be having.
+Flowers are blooming and children are giddy looking forward to the warmer temperatures and outdoor fun they will soon be having.

-In the classroom, it’s fun to bring in some of that spring time joy.
-I’m back today to share with you more math mat freebies!
-If you’re like me, you very much appreciate simple, yet effective math activities that give children the opportunity to practice math concepts and have fun!
-Let’s get started.
+In the classroom, it’s fun to bring in some of that springtime joy.
+If you’re like me, you really appreciate engaging, easy-prep math activities that give children the opportunity to practice math concepts while having fun!

 - Dry Erase Marker and Eraser

-I also like to laminate my math mats for use year after year.
-It also makes this activity more effective when the children can use dry erase markers to write in the math equations.
-If you don’t have access to a laminator then you might try slipping the printables inside of a sheet protector.
+I like to laminate my math mats for use year after year.
+It also makes this activity more engaging when the children can use dry erase markers to write in the math equations.
+If you don’t have access to a laminator then you might try slipping the printables inside a sheet protector.
 I’ve used them this way as well!

 Students will then roll a second die (or one die, twice) to find the second part of the equation.
 The second number rolled is how many seeds that will be subtracted from the center of the flower.
 Children will write this number in the 2nd box of the math equation.
 At this point, students will remove seeds from the center of the flower depending on the number rolled on the 2nd die.

-Once the seeds have been removed from the center of the flower, students will write how many were left in the 3rd box of the equation to get their answer!
+Once the seeds have been removed from the center of the flower, students will write how many are left in the 3rd box of the equation to get their answer!